 Busy reporters are often kicked off smaller stories to cover breaking news.
 Get in on the action, by creating your own breaking news videos.
 You can use the screen and webcam recorder to showcase a student reporting on a current event.

-You can also use the webcam to record interviews of other students.
+You can also use the webcam to record interviews with other students.
 Ask them their thoughts on world news or what’s happening on campus.
 This video interaction is a great way to increase their level of creativity.

 By giving them easy tools to create, you are helping students become engaged in their learning.
 All you need to do is turn the camera on them and say, “Lights, Camera, Action!”